Vasilisalook/vasilisalook.github.io/_posts/2022-06-15-my-second-module.md

 title: Numerical Analysis
 subtitle: The second module of the course
 categories: Modules
-tags: [numerical analysis, data science, R]
+tags: [numerical analysis, data science, R, statistics]
 ---

 ## Summary of the Numerical Analysis module